featherbear/UNSW-CSE-Thesis/site/content/posts/seminar-a-preparation.md

 * Research
 * Get the Roborock S6 vacuum cleaner
 * Acquisition and capture of network activity
+* Find a way in (it runs Linux!)
+* Image the system for offline analysis
 * Reverse engineering and binary analysis of firmware and software
   * Look binaries for security vulnerabilities and fortifications
-* Image the system for offline analysis
-* Find a way in (it runs Linux!)
-* Get root access

 ### Stretch Goals

 * See what the sensors see
 * Circuit board decomposition

+***

 ## Project Timeline

+...

 ***